Lindsay Millan - Massage Therapist

 Lindsay feels lucky to have built her home in the Okanagan, and has been pleased to treat not only our community but has had the honor of treating some of North America’s top athletes!

 As a graduate of the 3000 hour program, Lindsay has built her practice by focusing on thorough orthopaedic assessment of both common and lesser common conditions, and uses evidence-based therapeutic massage, a more medical approach to musculoskeletal care, in conjunction with educating the client in self-applied care, to alleviate both chronic and acute pain in the body.

 Leanne is a member of the Sports Medicine BC and the BC section of Sports Physiotherapy Canada.
-She offers a comprehensive treatment involving manual and exercise therapy for all musculoskeletal disorders whether they are cause by work, trauma or sport.
-Leanne believes that taking time to listen to her clients, as well as explaining the clinical reasoning behind the injury and treatments, are essential to successful outcomes.
+She also a member of Acupuncture Canada and offers acupuncture as part of a comprehensive treatment along with manual therapy and exercise prescription for all musculoskeletal disorders whether they are cause whether by sports, car accidents, or everyday life.
+Leanne believes that taking the time to listen to her clients, as well as explaining the clinical reasoning behind the injury and treatments, are essential to successful outcomes.
 Leanne has a special interest in pursuing further post-graduate qualifications in manual therapy and sports physiotherapy.

 Prior to going back to school for Massage Therapy Nicola worked as a Personal Trainer and running coach.
 Not limiting herself to just one sport, Nicola played varsity basketball for Capilano College and received All-American accolades running track and field and cross country for UBC.
 It was early on in her running career that Nicola discovered Massage Therapy and it helped her recover from common overuse running injuries and later in prevention.